History of the Faroe Islands

 The early details of the history of the Faroe Islands are unclear.
 It is possible that Brendan, an Irish monk, sailed past the islands during his North Atlantic voyage in the 6th century.
-He saw an 'Island of Sheep' and a 'Paradise of Birds,' which some say could be the Faroes with its dense bird population and sheep.
+He saw an 'Island of Sheep' and a 'Paradise of Birds', which some say could be the Faroes with its dense bird population and sheep.
 This does suggest however that other sailors had got there before him, to bring the sheep.
-Norsemen settled the Faroe Islands in the 9th century or 10th century.
+Norsemen settled the Faroe Islands in the 9th or 10th century.
 The islands were officially converted to Christianity around the year 1000, and became a part of the Kingdom of Norway in 1035.
 Norwegian rule on the islands continued until 1380, when the islands became part of the dual Denmark–Norway kingdom, under king Olaf II of Denmark.

 Following the 1814 Treaty of Kiel that ended the dual Denmark–Norway kingdom, the Faroe Islands remained under the administration of Denmark as a county.
 During World War II, after Denmark was occupied by Nazi Germany, the British invaded and occupied the Faroe Islands until shortly after the end of the war.
 Following an independence referendum in 1946 that took place unrecognized by Denmark, the Faroe Islands were in 1948 granted extended self-governance with the Danish Realm with the signing of the Home Rule Act of the Faroe Islands.

 Early Gaelic and Norse settlements

 There is some evidence of settlement on the Faroe Islands before Norse Viking settlers arrived in the ninth century AD.
 Scientific researchers found burnt grains of domesticated barley and peat ash deposited in two phases: the first dated between the mid-fourth and mid-sixth centuries, and another between the late-sixth and late-eighth centuries.
 Researchers have also found sheep DNA in lake-bed sediments, which were dated to around the year 500.
 Barley and sheep had to have been brought to the islands by humans.
 It is unlikely the Norse would have sailed near the Faroes long before the early 800s.
-The first settlers may have come from the British Isles.
+The first settlers may have come from Britain or Ireland.
 Archaeologist Mike Church suggested that the people living there might have been from Ireland, Scotland or Scandinavia, or from all three.

 According to a ninth-century voyage tale, the Irish saint Brendan visited islands resembling the Faroes in the sixth century.
 This description, however, is not conclusive.

 The earliest text which has been claimed to be a description of the Faroe Islands was written by the Irish monk Dicuil c.825 in his work Liber de Mensura Orbis Terrae (description of the sphere of the earth).
 Dicuil had met a "man worthy of trust" who related to his master, the abbot Sweeney (Suibhne), how he had landed on islands in the far north after sailing "two days and a summer night in a little vessel of two banks of oars" (in duobus aestivis diebus, et una intercedente nocte, navigans in duorum navicula transtrorum).